 Fuel Oil Change Over for Auxiliary Engine and Boilers

-- Shut the steam to the fuel oil heaters of boiler
+- Shut the steam to the fuel oil heaters of the boiler

-- When the temperature drops below 90 degree, open the diesel oil service tank valve going to the boiler system
+- When the temperature drops below 90 degrees, open the diesel oil service tank valve going to the boiler system

 - Check flame and combustion of the boiler

-- Let the heavy oil outlet be kept open and diesel oil outlet not be open for some time
+- Let the heavy oil outlet be kept open and diesel oil outlet is not open for some time

-- This is to ensure no heavy oil goes to diesel oil system
+- This is to ensure no heavy oil goes to the diesel oil system

 Generators/ Auxiliary Engine

 Generators must be changed over from one grade to another while at load as this will help in better flushing of the system.